Holy Trinity Serbian Orthodox Church (Montreal)

 The Holy Trinity Serbian Orthodox Church is a Serbian Orthodox Church in Westmount, a suburb of Montreal, Quebec.
 The church is a parish of the Serbian Orthodox Eparchy of Canada under the omophorion of Bishop Mitrofan.
+In October 2024, Serbian Patriarch Porfirije visited Canada to commemorate the 70th Anniversary of its existence as a Montreal parish and community.

 Background and history

 Serbs arrived in Montreal in the early 20th century.